Liljoe3106/Website/README.md

         }

         showSlides('.slider .slides'); // For the Driveway/Patio Cleaning slider
-        showSlides('.gutter-slider .slides'); // For the new Gutter Cleaning slider
+        showSlides('.gutter-slider .slides'); // For the Gutter Cleaning slider
     </script>
 </body>
 </html>